ahmed-mahmud/Transylvania-Tours-Booking-System/README.md

 # Transylvania-Tours-Booking-System
-A desktop application for booking tour based on an exercise taking Transylvania as case study
+A desktop application for booking tour based on an exercise taking Transylvania Tours as a case study